AlexOrlek/MOBtyping/README.md

-UPDATE: I now consider the MOBtyping tool to be deprecated (Oct 2020).
-I would intead recommend using the MacSyFinder program with the CONJscan module to identify conjugative systems and assign MOB types.
+__UPDATE__: I now consider the MOBtyping tool to be deprecated (Oct 2020).
+I would instead recommend using the MacSyFinder program with the CONJscan module to identify conjugative systems and assign MOB types.
 For more information on MacSyFinder/CONJscan, see [Cury et al. 2020](https://pubmed.ncbi.nlm.nih.gov/31584169/).<br>

 # Introduction